Belsize Society is formed as Belsize Residents Association takes charitable status

 The BRA name was a hook for this.
 The Commission asked whether we were a residents’ body, in the sense of representing residential interests to a landlord or to the Council.
 The name Belsize Residents Association was always a little misleading, risking giving this impression.
 The name makes sense in that we are an association of residents seeking to make Belsize a better place.
 However, it may fail to show that we do this for residents, visitors, businesses and all those that have an interest in the area.

 Articulating this wider benefit has been a focus as the Commission probed our application.
 We were able to observe that the website, newsletter and noticeboard are freely accessible; equally, where we comment on planning matters or undertake pollution monitoring, residents are putting time in for the wider community.
 Interestingly, using the word “Society” – making us more recognisable as an amenity body – was also scrutinised.
 There was some relief in March when Michael confirmed with Companies House that we can use the word Society, after answering questions (this time from Companies House) that this restricted word was being used in acceptable way.

 What happens next

-At the BRA AGM, a motion to transfer assets and wind up the Association will be voted on.
-If passed, we would plan to hold the first AGM of the Society after this motion.
-All BRA members will be eligible and encouraged to join the Society as members.
-The trustees of the Society (five of the BRA Committee) intend to stand for re-election as trustees of the Society.
-Then, the rest of the Committee for the Society will be elected.
+At the BRA AGM, a motion to transfer assets and wind up the Association was voted on and passed, with the first AGM of the Society being held after this motion.
+All BRA members were eligible and encouraged to join the Society as members.
+The Trustees of the Society (five of the BRA Committee) stood for re-election as Trustees of the Society and the rest of the Committee for the Society was also elected.

 From the members’ perspective, very little of the BRA’s way of working will change.
 BRA activities will continue (newsletters, TYCT etc) though we will rebrand these.
 The annual subscription will be unchanged and as the bank account will transfer we would expect not to need to trouble members for new payment details.